Table of Contents

 Ascending infection with E. coli is by far the most common cause of acute pyelonephritis.

-The causes for pyelonephritis include:
+The causes of pyelonephritis include:

-- Lower urinary tract obstruction is the predominant cause of chronic pyelonephritis which can be due to benign prostatic hyperplasia and renal calculus.
+Lower urinary tract obstruction is the predominant cause of chronic pyelonephritis, which can be due to benign prostatic hyperplasia and renal calculus.